Pauly-GG/Learning-Journal-CP3402/journalprac1.md

 ## Content Insights

-I created a website called BusyBites that offers a subscription-based meal kit delivery service for busy professionals who want healthy and delicious home-cooked meals.
-The website has a simple and clean design that is easy to navigate, with a navigation bar that is consistent across all pages.
-I used a color scheme of green and purple, which gives the website a fresh and clean look.
-I also made sure to optimize images for web use, and structured the website with appropriate HTML tags for SEO purposes.
+I used Notepad++ to create my startup website.
+I discovered that this IDE is not the most ideal for website development as there is no git integration or debugging tools.
+Because of these restrictions it made it quite difficult to optimise my code, perhaps in the future it would be an advantageous idea to start using a more user-friendly IDE such as VSCode.
+The website itself has a simple and clean design that is easy to navigate, with a navigation bar that is consistent across all pages.
+I also made sure to optimize images for web use, and structured the website with appropriate HTML tags for SEO purposes if required.
 The website has three pages: Home, About, and Meal Plans.
-Each page has a different layout, with the About page having a container with a border and padding, while the Meal Plans page has a section with multiple meal plan options.
+I figured that an important feature of my website was user readability, therefore I made sure that text was large enough to read and that important information was centered on screen.

 ## Career/Employability/Learning Insights